SamirsGit/samirsgit.gitub.io/_posts/2025-01-08-Cyberdefenders2.markdown

 ---
 ### Neris Botnet

 **Botnet** is a network of compromised computers that communicate with a central C&C server with the HTTP protocol.
+Neris Botnets are known to distribute malicious .exe files for infections.
+When reviewing HTTP content type it's important to look for 'application/octet-stream' which indicates the transfer of binary data.
+You may also see a text file, probably because this includes configurations or instructions for the malware.

 **Q1** Unusual patterns of activity were observed in Suricata logs.
 One external IP initiated access and was fond downloading a suspicious executable file.
 What is the IP address from which this unauthorized access originated?